Fluffernuttersandwich/Smorgasbord/README.md

 How do I use **Custom Avatars (VRoid)?**

 > [!IMPORTANT]
-> Do not use FPV Legs, Custom FPV FoV, True Third Person, or Witos Camera with VRoid.
+> Do not use Witos Camera with VRoid.

 VRoid replaces your standard character with a new Avatar.